Ontario transforms into a winter wonderland, offering a breathtaking spectacle of frozen waterfalls that captivate visitors with their icy allure.

 10. Borer’s Falls

 At 15 meters high, Borer’s Falls is considered a ‘plunge’ or ‘curtain’ waterfall.
 This area is quite popular, especially in the warmer months, as the trail provides fantastic views of Borers Falls.
 Dating back over a century, Borers Falls used to power the Rock Chapel Village Sawmill.
-The falls can be accessed via the Rock Chapel Loop that features many unique sights in addition to the falls.
+The falls can be accessed via the Rock Chapel Loop, which features many unique sights in addition to the falls.

 Address: Valley Rd, Dundas